Competitive Information for Quilava [Gold/Silver]

 Special Sweeper Quilava (Retro)

-Quilava is a marvelous Special Sweeper.
-It's designed to take down the opponent's team with high-damaging special attacks.
-Before Generation IV, a move's damage category was determined by its type.
-Focus Sash helps protect Quilava from being one-shotted and allowing it to atleast use a crucial move when brought out.
+Quilava is a fabulous Special Sweeper.
+The purpose of this moveset is to take down the opponent's team with high-damaging special attacks.
+In the dark days before Generation IV, a move's damage category was determined by its type.

 ♦ Flame Wheel is a special STAB-boosted 60-base power Fire-type move (10% chance to burn the target. thaws Quilava).